-The TQM is an approach of management that aims to achieve continuing success and essentially affects the management and measurement of the overall quality of a company, including the processes of management and development of quality, os a constant effort in superior control, maintenance, improvement, and quality guarantee.
-TQM is a constant effort in superior control. the search for continuous improvement of quality and performance that meets or even exceeds customers' expectations (Goetsch & Davis, 2014; Bajaj, Garg & Sethi, 2018).
+The TQM is an approach of management that aims to achieve continuing success and essentially affects the management and measurement of the overall quality of a company, including the processes of management and development of quality, control, maintenance, improvement, and quality guarantee.
+TQM is a constant effort in the search for continuous improvement of quality and performance that meets or even exceeds customers' expectations (Goetsch & Davis, 2014; Bajaj, Garg & Sethi, 2018).
 The TQM approach considers all possible actions that impact quality, and all the departments and employees of the company participate at all levels (Imai, 2012; Abbas, 2020).